awslabs/sagemaker-debugger/README.md

             hook.record_tensor_value(tensor_name="accuracy", tensor_value=acc)
 ```

-To see the full script of this, refer to the [tf_keras_gradienttape.py](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py) example script.
+To see a full script of this, refer to the [tf_keras_gradienttape.py](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py) example script.

-### Running Locally
+#### Running Locally
 Requires Python 3.6+ and this example uses tf.keras.

 To use Amazon SageMaker Debugger, simply add a callback `hook`: